April 13, 2026

 You just sent 500 cold emails.
 Three replies came back.
 Two were "not interested."
 One said "maybe, send a follow-up in 6 months."

-You spent 5 hours on that list.
+You spent 5 hours building that list.
 Got 1 maybe.
-Cost per maybe: $600 in your labor alone.
+At your hourly rate, that maybe cost you $600 in labor alone.

-Here's what changed in 2026: The companies making money aren't sending more emails.
-They're sending fewer emails to people who actually want to hear from them.
-It's the difference between throwing darts blindfolded and shooting fish in a barrel.
+Here's what changed in 2026: the companies making money aren't sending more emails.
+They're sending fewer emails to people who actually want to hear from them right now.
+That's the difference between throwing darts blindfolded and knowing exactly who just walked into the room looking for what you sell.

 Your sales team built the "perfect prospect list."